 The members of Goodbye June have spent much of the past decade honing their skill as songwriters along with their proficiency as vocalists and musicians.
 Although Landon and Brandon are principally identified playing acoustic guitar and electric guitar, both cousins also play piano, drums, accordion and most anything else with strings or keys.
 Tyler always joked that he could “just play guitar” and that made him less of a man when compared to his multi-talented 1st cousins.
 Clearly, however, the sum of their collective efforts makes for a much greater musical experience.
 They typically write together and draw off of each other’s ideas.
 Being strong songwriters individually, and even stronger as a unit, there is never any shortage of material to build songs around.
 They have no set method to the songwriting process; the only constant is that everyone gets involved at some point.
 The fact is, the cousins of Goodbye June are constantly working on their music and perfecting their artistry, because they know that's what it takes to make music that matters.

-Their debut album "Nor The Wild Music Flow" released last year alongside their highly anticipated debut music video "Microscope" featuring St. Louis Rams head coach Jeff Fisher and country star Steve Holy.
-The guys are extremely excited for what’s to come in 2013.
-They just announced a new album coming soon with Grammy-nominated producer Paul Moak.
+Their debut album "Nor The Wild Music Flow" released in June of 2012, alongside their highly anticipated debut music video "Microscope" featuring St. Louis Rams head coach Jeff Fisher and country star Steve Holy.
+The band embarked on a debut European tour in Fall 2013 where they toured through Germany, Sweden, Finland, Holland, Netherlands, Belgium, France, and Spain during a 6-week stint across the Atlantic.
+Goodbye June also just announced a new album coming soon with Grammy-nominated producer Paul Moak.
 The band is fired up about the yet to be titled sophomore project, stating "we want this album to showcase our grit and soul by focusing on straight up rock 'n roll."
-In the fall the band will be heading to Europe where they will be touring through a number of countries during a 6-week stint across the Atlantic.